emilyrosenberg/grain-free-friend/README.md

 * Result - The feature did not respond due to A,B,C or Result - The feature acted as normally and it did Y
 * Fix - I did Z to the code because something was missing. -->

-#### Lighthouse
+### Performance
-This web app was tested with Lighthouse in Chrome Developer tools, with the following results.
+The performance of this web app was tested with Lighthouse in Chrome Developer tools, with the following results.

 Desktop results:
 <div align="left">